Opus 4.5 and Dynamic Tool Choice

 4. Ask the Model to Tell You What It’s Missing

 Even with a good catalog, there will be gaps.
-Opus 4.5 can help you discover them by reflecting on what tool it would need:
+Opus 4.5 can help you discover them by reflecting on what tool it would need: “If no tool fits, describe the tool schema you would need.”

 Instead of silently failing or improvising an answer, the model produces a specification: name, purpose, inputs, outputs, and constraints for an ideal tool.
+Over time this becomes a design loop: users ask for something new, Opus 4.5 reports what tool it would need, your team implements it, and the model can use it directly next time.

 5. Decompose Work into Stages

-Many real tasks are not single-tool events.
-They are sequences: understand the request, fetch data, transform it, update a system, then summarize.
-Opus 4.5 is better at managing this as a pipeline rather than a monolith:
+Many real tasks are sequences: understand the request, fetch data, transform it, update a system, then summarize.
+Opus 4.5 is better at managing this as a pipeline: “Break this task into steps and choose the correct tool for each stage.”

 In a NetSuite or ERP context, a request like “Clean up all overdue invoices for Region A and notify account managers” might break down into: